by Linda-Ann Stewart

 The Universe supports all of my endeavors and approves of my choices.
 It guides and directs all of my decisions.
 I take charge of my thinking and my life.
 When I establish a goal or desire, I pay attention to whether I’m moving in that direction.
 I give the Law of Attraction intentional direction.
 If I need to make changes, I do so quickly.

 Watch the accompanying video The Decisions That Keep You on Course.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.